microsoft/hlsl-specs/proposals/NNNN-cxx11-base.md

 ### Target HLSL 202x

-While the original Clang 3.7 release did support C++ 11 fully, the intrusive changes to support HLSL broke many of the basic features Clang uses for configuring language features and supporting language modes.
+While the original Clang 3.7 release did support C++11 fully, the intrusive changes to support HLSL broke many of the basic features Clang uses for configuring language features and supporting language modes.
 To restore those parts of clang sufficiently to support a C++11 base in DXC would be non-trivial.